TheGreatSage/dotfiles/README.md

 `sqlite` is required for [sagedot](#sagedot) to remember state.
 It is installed when you install a profile for the first time.

 ## Warnings
 This project is mostly for personal use so it's not considered **battle-hardened** or **production ready**.
-I'll try not to push breaking changes but I have no plans to implement database migrations so any change to the database is probably a **breaking change**.
+I'll try not to push breaking changes but every now and then it will probably be easier to start from a fresh database, my migrations are very simple.

 When installing a profile [sagedot](#sagedot) installs the `sqlite` package.
 It also creates a file `sagedot.sb` in the root of the install folder see the [database](#database) section on why that is.